BY Christopher Bowron – Broker of Record

 Tamsin has been writing this week about how the baby boomers and their lifestyle decisions might affect the Canadian economy over the next 15 years.

 The jest of the article relates to how Torontonians in their fifties and sixties are counting on the escalating real estate prices to in effect, create a pension for them.
 Many baby boomers do not have a company pension to count on for their retirement, claim the mis sold pensions specialists at Goodwin Barrett.
+The situation is quite different in Australia, where those who can afford a comfortable living prefer, for instance the ones like retirement village adelaide.

 Many of these potential retirees are as Tamsin states: